skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/pattern_matching/active_patterns.md

 ```

 We can also use active patterns to deconstruct values.
-Here we will define an active pattern to deconstruct a color into it's ARGB (alpha, red, green, blue) values.
+Here we will define an active pattern to deconstruct a color into its ARGB (alpha, red, green, blue) values.

 ```fsharp
 open System.Drawing